axelalber/pdsnd_github/README.md

 ### Description
 Shows bikeshare data from Chicago, New York City, and Washington.
+The user decides how to filter the data on city, month, and weekday.

 ### Files used
 * chicago.csv